SofaDefrost/SofaPython3/README.md

-Do not contribute directly to sofa defrost.
-The master branch is hosted by https://github.com/sofa-framework/SofaPython3/
+The master branch has been migrated to https://github.com/sofa-framework/SofaPython3/